aiforged/docs/docs/services/classification/llm-classifier.md

 ### Possible use cases

 * Rapidly classifying mixed business inboxes such as invoices, statements, IDs, application forms, or correspondence.
+* Splitting a combined PDF or TIFF pack into logical documents before routing, extraction, or review.
+* Separating repeated documents of the same type in one pack, such as several invoices, payslips, or statements.
 * Replacing manual triage steps with a category-driven routing layer before extraction.
 * Handling categories that change frequently, where updating wording is faster than retraining a classic supervised model.
 * Adding a lightweight "Other" catch-all path for documents that do not belong to any primary category.